 Article 7 (The chair and non-voting participants of a shareholders meeting) If a shareholders meeting is convened by the board of directors, the meeting shall be chaired by the chairperson of the board.
 When the chairperson of the board is on leave or for any reason unable to exercise the powers of the chairperson, the vice chairperson shall act in place of the chairperson; if there is no vice chairperson or the vice chairperson also is on leave or for any reason unable to exercise the powers of the vice chairperson, the chairperson shall appoint one of the managing directors to act as chair, or, if there are no managing directors, one of the directors shall be appointed to act as chair.
 Where the chairperson does not make such a designation, the managing directors or the directors shall select from among themselves one person to serve as chair.

-When a managing director or a director shall be one who has held that position for six months or more and who understands the financial and business conditions of the company.
+When a managing director or a director serves as chair, as referred to in the preceding paragraph, the managing director or director shall be one who has held that position for six months or more and who understands the financial and business conditions of the company.
 The same shall be true for a representative of a juristic person director that serves as chair.